Semiclassical inequalities for Dirichlet and Neumann Laplacians on convex domains: Improved inequalities

 which proves again the claimed inequality.

 The bound in the convex case follows immediately via the inequality $w(\Omega)\lesssim_d r_{\rm in}(\Omega)$.
-The sharp version of the latter inequality (which also shows that the implied constant grows like $\sqrt d$) is due to Steinhagen \cite{Steinhagen_1922}; see also \cite[Theorem 50]{Eggleston_convexity}.
-A simple, non-sharp version of this inequality, which suffices for our purposes, follows easily from John's theorem \cite[Theorem 10.12.2]{Schneider_book14}. \end{proof}
+The sharp version of the latter inequality (which also shows that the implied constant grows like $\sqrt d$) is due to Steinhagen \cite{Steinhagen_1922}. \end{proof}